ray-project/ray/doc/source/serve/managing-java-deployments.md

 ### Resource Management (CPUs, GPUs)

-Through the `rayActorOptions` parameter, you can set the resources of deployment, such as using one GPU:
+Through the `rayActorOptions` parameter, you can reserve resources for each deployment replica, such as one GPU:

 ```{literalinclude} ../../../java/serve/src/test/java/io/ray/serve/docdemo/ManageDeployment.java
 :end-before: docs-resource-end